askui/askui/docs/docs/general/06-Tutorials/multi-device.md

     adb devices
     ```

-- If you don't have the `adb` installed on your local device, set it up by following [this tutorial](https://www.askui.com/blog-posts/tutorial-setting-up-android-devices-for-testing-mobile-apps).
+- If you don't have the `ADB` installed on your local device, set it up by following [this tutorial](https://www.askui.com/blog-posts/tutorial-setting-up-android-devices-for-testing-mobile-apps).

-- Use the commands below, if you want to connect your Android device via `adb` wirelessly:
+- Use the commands below, if you want to connect your Android device via `ADB` wirelessly:
     ```bash
     # Make sure that the `USB Debugging Mode` is enabled in the Android device.
     # Connect the Android device with a USB cable, and run this command: